tc39/notes/meetings/2019-07/july-24.md

 WH: It’s not the situation I want to end up in, but I’m not going to block things.
 I’d like `matchAll` and `replaceAll` to match or consider renaming if they’re not.

-MS:  I’m not sure it’s ready for Stage 3 if we haven’t decided between Option 2 and 3.
+MLS:  I’m not sure it’s ready for Stage 3 if we haven’t decided between Option 2 and 3.

 JHD: It would be nice to start the clock on this, if that’s an option.